Oghma-Infinium/Vagabond/README.md

 > A: Open tween menu (tab menu) first.

-Q: Can you change the green tundra grass?

-> A: I won't change the grass.

 Q: Can I play the list in first person?

 > A: The combat is meant for 3rd person only and I won't support or solve first-person specific issues with combat.
 You can use first person for casually exploring or picking up items though.